INGRID: an interactive grid generator for 2D edge plasma modeling

 For fine-tuning the grid, subgrids can be adjusted as well.
 By default, during Patch refinement, grid seed-points are distributed uniformly in length along the radial boundaries and distributed uniformly along the poloidal boundaries in locally-normalized $\Psi$.
 This default behavior can be changed so that grid seed-point placement obeys a user specified distribution function.

 Another important customization feature in INGRID is a ``\texttt{distortion\_correction}" tool for mitigating grid shearing.
-This tool allows the user to set limits on deviation between the poloidal direction and the $\grad \Psi$ direction.
-This effectively allows enforcing nearly orthogonal subgrids in selected patches.
-If the ``\texttt{distortion\_correction}'' constraint cannot be satisfied (vertex leaves the Patch), INGRID will backtrack until the vertex is within the Patch bounds.
+This tool allows the user to bound the angles found within the interior of a grid cell in order to generate nearly orthogonal subgrids in patches.
+The implementation is as follows.
+Let a quadrilateral cell of a subgrid be defined by four nodes $A, B, C,$ and $D$ where $AB$ is the top-face, $BC$ is the right-face, $CD$ is the bottom-face, and $DA$ is the left-face of the cell.
+The angle $\measuredangle DAB := \alpha$ is measured.
+If $\alpha$ is not within a user-defined range $[\alpha_{\min}, \alpha_{\max}]$, then the node $D$ is translated along the poloidal flux surface until $\alpha$ is within the range.
+The direction of translation is determined by whether $\alpha \geq \alpha_{\max}$ or $\alpha \leq \alpha_{\min}$.
+During the translation of $D$, we must also avoid collision with a neighboring node on the poloidal flux surface.
+To ensure collision does not occur, the translation stops when the moving node $D$ comes within $\epsilon$ of a neighboring node.
+Upon termination, the current value of $\alpha$ is used to define the transformed cell.
 An example of the \texttt{distortion\_correction} feature applied to a grid can be seen in Fig.( \ref{fig:distortion_correction}).